hyperledger-solang/solang/docs/running.rst

 \-\-output\-meta *directory*
   Sets the directory where metadata should be saved.
-For Solana, the metadata is the Anchor IDL file, and for Substrate this is the .contract file.
-If not specified, the directory specified by ``--output`` is used, and if that is not set either, the current directory is used.
+For Solana, the metadata is the Anchor IDL file, and, for Substrate, the .contract file.
+If this option is not set, the directory specified by ``--output`` is used, and if that is not set either, the current directory is used.

 \-\-contract *contract-name*[,*contract-name*]...